Miracle-G-dev/Software-Development-Portfolio/README.md

 Welcome to my software development portfolio.

-This repository contains selected software projects I have designed, developed, tested, and iterated on using modern development tools and AI-assisted development workflows.
+This repository contains selected software projects I have designed, developed, tested, and iterated on using modern development tools and structured development workflows.

 My focus is on building practical digital products that solve real-world problems through thoughtful product design, structured problem-solving, and technology.